 The ocean around the coasts of Iceland has diverse wildlife where you can expect to see a numerous species of marine organisms; fish, crabs, shellfish and other molluscs, marine mammals and a vast number of colorful algae.
 The top ocean dive sites in Iceland are Garður – a small fishing village in Reykjanes peninsula, Strýtan –a geothermal cone located just out of the town of Akureyri, El Grillo – a wreck of a British oil tanker from WW1 in eastern Iceland.

 Diver enjoying the hot water at hydrothermal vent Strytan

 One thing that makes diving in Iceland stand out – the temperature of the water.
-The sea temperature around Iceland can vary greatly depending on the time of year as well as the location but the water rarely goes above 12° C during the summer, whereas the average temperature in the wintertime is between 1 – 6° C. Silfra’s temperature stays at 2-4 °C all year around and the average temperature in Kleifarvatn is about 6-10°C. These numbers result in the fact that wetsuit dives in Iceland are a rare thing.
+The sea temperature around Iceland can vary greatly depending on the time of year as well as the location but the water rarely goes above 12° C during the summer, whereas the average temperature in the wintertime is around 2° C. Silfra’s temperature stays at 2-4 °C all year around which makes the visibility amazing all year round.
+Water temperature in Lake Kleifarvatn and Thingvallavatn ranges between 2 degrees is the winter, up to 12 degrees in the summer.
+These numbers result in the fact that wetsuit dives in Iceland are a rare thing.

 Please contact us for private and custom made tours – we love what we do and are excited to get to share the Icelandic diving experience with others.